Aerial beach and property view of Caravela Beach resort

 Fort Terekhol

 Standing tall along the coast of the River Tiracol, the fort was constructed by the King of Sawantwadi.
 In 1746, it was acquired by the Portuguese under the reign of Viceroy Dom Pedro De Almeida.
 This fort stands testimony to the revolt between Almeida and the Portuguese forces.
-Its surrounding scenic atmosphere and the beautiful view of the river, has made it one of the major tourist attractions.
-Today, it houses a heritage hotel, but tourists can visit it via a 30 minute ferry ride.
+Its surrounding scenic atmosphere and the beautiful view of the river, have made it one of the major tourist attractions.
+Today, it houses a heritage hotel, but tourists can visit it via a 30-minute ferry ride.

 Location: Querim, 42 km from Panjim, Goa, India